 Managerial Economics at Utah State University

 Students learn to use the principles of macroeconomics as a guide in making business decisions.
-The course includes audio lectures, multiple-choice quizzes and exams, but not answers.
+The non-credit course includes audio lectures, multiple-choice quizzes and exams, but not answers.
 Familiarity with microeconomics, statistics and calculus is a prerequisite.
 A textbook is part of the course, while an additional study guide is highly recommended.

 Managing Projects Through People at The Open University

-This course helps management students identify individuals who should be involved in a project and learn the best ways of encouraging their contributions.
+This non-credit course helps management students identify individuals who should be involved in a project and learn the best ways of encouraging their contributions.
 Detailed written lessons make up this course.
 The completion of various learning activities helps to enhance the course experience.

 Managing Transformations in Work, Organizations and Society at Massachusetts Institute of Technology

 Examining the changing face of the workforce and its interactions with community and government, this course explores the social ramifications for businesses and their employees, as well as the respective role each plays in society.
 Lecture notes and some readings may be downloaded.
 Students can also review instructions for writing assignments.
 No credit is given for this course.